 Why do we keep returning to Ireland?

 This Shrine in Dundalk is a holy well that has existed since the early 1600s and is a pilgrimage site still in use today.
 Legend says that on the feast of the Assumption, the water in the well will magically appear.
 Stations of the cross are built around the well.

 These are only some of the sights we visited on our first full day in Ireland.
-We enjoy going to these historical and notable sights in Ireland, but we genuinely enjoy the journey, the stops for coffee, the people we meet along the way, and the history we learn.
+We enjoy visiting these historical and notable sights, but we genuinely enjoy the journey, the stops for coffee, the people we meet along the way, and the history we learn.

-Keep following for more stories about our Ireland experience.
+Keep following for more stories about our experience in Ireland.

+Why do we keep returning to Ireland?